Passion-Over-Pain/CheckIT/README.md

-# Learning Management System (LMS) — Android App
+# CheckIT Learning Management System (LMS)

 ![lms](https://github.com/user-attachments/assets/5c4fb590-4aca-40d7-9b87-4e5978e1c2d1)

 > [!Tip]
-> This is an Android application for managing student tasks with role-based login for Admin, Instructor, and Student.
+> CheckIT is an Android app for managing student tasks with role-based login for Admin, Instructor, and Student.
 You can download the latest release of the app directly from the [Releases](https://github.com/Passion-Over-Pain/IMOB-Assignment/releases/download/v1.0/lms-v1.apk) section.

 ---